frederic-perez/AmE-dictionary/data/dictionary.md

 __rib cage__ _Manning had an MRI on his rib cage._
 __ribbed__ _v_ :two::hammer:
 __ribbing__ _n_ :two::hammer:
 __riches__ _pl n_ :nine: Use the word riches when you’re talking about wealth, including money, treasures, and expensive belongings.
 Most people who buy lottery tickets dream of winning riches.
 Occasionally, someone who’s born into poverty will grow up to earn riches through hard work and a lot of luck — but more often, people inherit their riches from wealthy relatives.
-You can also use riches in a figurative way, for something bountiful or profuse: "Let’s go to the farmers market and see what riches are available!"
+You can also use riches in a figurative way, for something bountiful or profuse: “Let’s go to the farmers market and see what riches are available!”
 Riches was originally richesse, a singular word that was misinterpreted as being plural. _Cultural riches._
 __rickets__
 __rickety__ _adj_ :nine: __1__ (of a structure, piece of furniture, etc) Likely to collapse or break; shaky. _Rickety chair._ _Pete pointed to some rickety-looking weather-beaten boards._ _It was a rickety plan at best._ __2__ Feeble with age or illness; infirm. __3__ (Pathology) relating to, resembling, or afflicted with rickets. :es: raquítico
 __ricking__ _v_ _Ricking their fingers for blood six or more times a day._